dikortis/LetsTalkETC/Episodes/Episode_12.md

-well you know because in our situation we're proposing the value still works its way up to Bitcoin to incentivize the miners right so everyone talks about a scaling problem with Bitcoin but Bitcoin in my opinion it has zero scaling problem it's actually unlimitedly
+well you know because in our situation we're proposing the value still works its way up to Bitcoin to incentivize the miners so everyone talks about a scaling problem with Bitcoin but Bitcoin in my opinion it has zero scaling problem it's actually unlimitedly